-If you’re looking for a unique layout that maximizes natural light and features your property’s gorgeous views, then an A-frame might be a good choice.
+If you’re looking for a unique layout that maximizes natural light and features your property’s gorgeous views, then an A-frame house might be a good choice.

-1. Modern plans for A-Frame House “Rebecca”
+1. Modern A-Frame Small House “Rebecca”

 DIY cost to build $57, 000